suikan4github/pico_driver/README.md

 # Tools and building
 ## How to install the tools
-To build the samples and/or test, you need to install the build tools.
+To build the sample program and/or test program, you need to install the build tools.
-The installation of Ubuntu is :
+The followings are the command to install these tools on Ubuntu.

 ```sh
 apt-get -y update